ADA Compliance for Websites in Plain English

 - Consistent navigation (3.2.3): Keep navigation layout consistent throughout all pages of the website (e.g. same links in the same order).

 - Consistent identification (3.2.4): Components that have the same function within a website are identified consistently (but not necessarily identically) (e.g. two check marks can indicate two different things as long as their function is different — one indicates “approved” on one page but “included” on another).

 - Error identification (3.3.1): Make any form errors easy to identify, understand, and correct.

-- Form labels and instructions (3.3.2): Programmatically label all form or input fields so that a user knows what input and what format is expected.
+- Form labels and instructions (3.3.2): Label all form or input fields so that a user knows what input and what format is expected.